Q: What type of camera will I need?

 Yes!
 We're all about group learning, and bringing your friends makes it more fun and motivating.
-If you register for the same class with one or more of your friends, you'll automatically receive 25% off when you check out in our shopping cart.
-Once your order is finalized, you'll receive an e-mail follow-up where you can update the information on your friends to complete the registration.
+If you register for the same class with one or more of your friends, you'll receive 25% off when you check out in our shopping cart.

 It seems overwhelming choosing one device with all that is out there, and choosing between the different brands seems to be the hardest battle.
 In the DSLR market, Canon and Nikon are currently the industry leaders, with Pentax, Sony, Olympus, Fujifilm and Konica just behind them.
 It really just boils down to your personal preference.

-In New York, try visiting the professional stores B&H PhotoVideo (420 9th Ave at w33rd st), Adorama (42 w18th st bet 5th and 6th), Calumet (22 W 22nd St, between 5th and Broadway) and K&M Camera (387 Broadway bet Walker and White).
+In New York, try visiting the professional stores B&H PhotoVideo (420 9th Ave at w33rd st), Adorama (42 w18th st bet 5th and 6th), and K&M Camera (387 Broadway bet Walker and White).
 Online shops and retailers like the above, as well as other resources like DPReview and Amazon's customer reviews, can be very helpful in selecting the right camera for you.
 To save money, you can buy used at a place like KEH, or at one of the major retailers' used sections.
 Ebay, if you're feeling lucky.

 Another idea is to rent a camera for a day or the weekend, and bring it to one of our One-Day Workshops—really put it through its paces.
 You'll quickly figure out not only whether the camera is right for you, but what you are looking for in a camera.

 Q: What is your policy on transfers, cancellations and refunds?